VO2Group/Starter/README.md

 ## Concepts

-### Platform projects are not generated!
+### Native projects are not generated!

-If you use Starter you have to modify manually the platform projects, they are located in `platforms` directory and they are both named `AppShell`.
+If you use Starter you have to modify manually the native projects, they are located in `platforms` directory and they are both named `AppShell`.

-### Platform projects use WebKit
+### Native projects use WebKit

 Both projects are *Single View Applications* with a *Fullscreen WebView*:
 * Starter uses [android.webkit.WebView][6] class on Android.